International Programmes 2025/2026

 Course organisation

-The programme of the MA Sociology International Track consists of following elements:
+The programme of the MA Sociology – International Track consists of the following elements:

 • An introductory module (three lectures in sociological theory and methods)

-• Six thematic modules are included (12 seminars).
-At least one of them has to be completed in form of student research project module.
-Students have to decide on the profile of their studies, which consists of three modules from the same thematic area.
+• Six thematic modules (twelve seminars).
+At least one of these modules must be completed in the form of a student research project module.
+Students are required to decide on a study profile, which either consists of three modules from the same thematic area or a general profile consisting of one module in Sociological Theory and one module in Sociological Methods.

 • The Master’s thesis and a colloquium